UPPER GRADES

 Economics and Entrepreneurship, 1.5

 Students learn how money moves—from how the economy works to how dollars are earned, spent, saved, budgeted, and grown over time.
-Ideas like markets, portfolios, and decision-making come together, helping kids think in systems using mental models and frameworks, while developing skills in sales, marketing, copywriting, and AI tools.
+Ideas like markets, portfolios, and decision-making come together, helping kids think in systems using mental models and frameworks, while developing skills in sales, marketing, and copywriting.

 Math Academy, 1.0